Virgin Galactic rocket ship ascends from New Mexico | WTOP

 Virgin Galactic is one of a few companies looking to cash in on customers with an interest in space.

 Elon Musk’s SpaceX will launch a billionaire and his sweepstakes winners in September.
-That should be followed in January 2022 by a flight by three businessmen to the International Space Station.
+That is expected to be followed in January 2022 by a flight by three businessmen to the International Space Station.

 Jeff Bezos’ Blue Origin launched a new capsule in January as part of testing as it aims to get its program for tourists, scientists and professional astronauts off the ground.
 It’s planning for liftoff of its first crewed flight on July 20, the date of the Apollo 11 moon landing.

-Preparations for the latest attempt included a maintenance review of the special carrier plane that flies the six-passenger spacecraft to a high altitude, where it is released so it can fire its rocket motor and make the final push to space.

-The flights are designed to reach an altitude of at least 50 miles before the rocket motor is turned off and the crew prepares to reenter the atmosphere and glide to a landing.
+The flights are designed to reach an altitude of at least 50 miles (80 kilometers) as the rocket motor is turned off and the crew prepares to reenter the atmosphere and glide to a landing.

 As part of the return trip, a feathering system slows and stabilizes the craft as it re-enters the atmosphere.